 is to avoid, reduce, and, as often as possible, eliminate the patient’s reliance on sedating or narcotic medications.
 In many cases of long-term medication use, pain-producing pathology is no longer evident, and the use of medications exists out of dependency.
 In these cases of “medication management”, CROM chooses not to perpetuate this potentially harmful practice to patients.
 In situations where patients come to us on levels of pain medications that are not congruent with the pain-producing pathology present, musculoskeletal treatment options will be given to the patient to reduce their reliance on medications.

 CROM endeavors to treat pain using our spectrum of safe, non-invasive treatments performed by specially trained, board certified physicians.
-These may include Interventional Musculoskeletal Procedures (back and joint anti-inflammatory injections), Stem Cell Therapy and Platelet Rich Plasma injections, and Medical Acupuncture and Osteopathic Manipulation.
+These may include Interventional Musculoskeletal Procedures (back and joint anti-inflammatory injections), Platelet Rich Plasma injections, and Medical Acupuncture and Osteopathic Manipulation.
 CROM also provides psychological services to help patients take control of and overcome their pain, in order to return to a more normal level of functioning.
 CROM also refers patients to our trusted network of Physical Therapists and exercise program specialists to engage the body’s own healing processes.

 CROM does not treat pain that is not musculoskeletal in origin.